 Undergraduates are invited to submit proposals to be selected to present their research at the conference as either full presentations or as part of the poster session.
 All methodological approaches and disciplines are welcomed, including projects that are comparative, international, or transnational.
 Research proposals that are field-based or use participatory research methodologies are encouraged.

 Please note that only independent research will be considered for full presentations.
 Independent research can include scholarship that is completed under the supervision of a faculty member.
 Examples of independent research includes work done as part of a senior or graduating thesis, dissertation, or final capstone project.
 Please note that there are two types of presentations at this conference.
-Full presentations are 15-minute presentations to faculty and peers, with opportunity for Q&A and discussion; only senior thesis and capstones or research conducted by an individual student are eligible for this category.
-Poster sessions are gallery-style events, where researchers can present their research in poster format to faculty, staff, and peers attending the conference and answer any questions.
-Research that is conducted with a group or team, can only be considered for the poster sessions.
-Students who are interested in either the full presentation or poster session should follow the same guidelines and submit a 450 word abstract
+All proposals must follow the same 450 word format.

 Please complete this form and submit your research abstract.
 We will not accept email submissions.
 The proposal should be a maximum of 450 words (1.5-2 pages) and must address all of the following elements: